Food & Beverage Distributor Invoice Processing

 Most food and beverage distributor AP teams still work in Excel and a separate ERP rather than in a single integrated system.
 The realistic path is review-first, post-second: extract the supplier invoices into a spreadsheet shaped around the schema this article describes, review the variances in Excel, then import the reviewed data into the ERP.
 Food distributor AP automation, in practice, means giving the team that workflow rather than promising a touchless pipeline that doesn't fit how distributor AP actually runs.

 In the spreadsheet, the work is structural.
 Quantity ordered, quantity delivered, and quantity received sit in adjacent columns and a sort surfaces the deliveries that don't match.
 Credit-note reason codes and original-invoice references make rebates and damage credits filterable rather than scattered.
 Multilingual supplier names roll up by VAT ID so the same supplier appears once, not three times.
 Catch weights sit beside case counts so unit-price-by-weight reconciles against billed weight.
-The review work is concrete because the data is concrete; the schema is what makes that possible.

 The output formats each fit a different next step.
 Excel (.xlsx) is what most AP teams actually open for review and adjustment — native numeric and date typing, sortable columns, pivot-able for supplier-level views.
 CSV is what ERP import templates usually consume, with column mappings the ERP administrator has already defined.
 JSON is what an API integration or a middleware layer consumes when the team is automating posting rather than importing files by hand.
 The same extraction can deliver any of the three from the same source documents.